patforg/hc_toolbox/README.md

 ## Utilities

+Run any of the programs without any arguments to get more detailed usage instructions.

 **hc_check**: Checks that a provided tour is a Hamiltonian Cycle for a provided graph (HCP edge list)

 **hc_to_dot**: Converts a Graph in HCP edge list format to a dot format to use with Graphviz